DBirmingham/ToolQATestFramework/README.md

  Then once you are in the root folder, in your terminal enter:

 ```
-bundle
+bundle install - to install the test plugins
-To run the test just type "cucumber"
+cucumber - to run tests

 ```
 ### Adding new tests